 To welcome you to the event, the convention center will typically have signs pointing you to the correct room where the event is (or just follow the flow of people also wearing Pokémon gear).
 They are held in a large room, with rows of tables, with different spaces on the side (or in the middle of the room) for stream, side events, swag pickup, vendors, and the main ‘hive’ (where all the computers are set up to run the event).
 Typically, VG and TCG will be on separate sides of the room, so make sure you’re at the correct side!
 There are plenty of helpful judges who you can ask if you are confused as well.

 The VG side will have a setup for your switch (it’s kind of bulky and takes up a large portion of the table).
-This allows you and your opponent to connect via LAN, and also charges your switch while you are playing.
-There will be a setup for LAN you will have to do before your first regional (instructions will be included in the email you receive from registration).
-Unless you mess with the LAN settings in the future, this will be the only time you will ever have to edit them.
+This allows you and your opponent to connect via wired ethernet connection, and also charges your switch while you are playing.
+The only set up you need is to have your wired settings on ‘automatic’ and have your Switch in ‘airplane mode’.

 There will be a ‘team check’ randomly throughout the day, it won’t get everyone but it is meant to make sure that 1) you don’t have illegal Pokémon and 2) that your team sheet matches your locked battle box.
 Once you finish your match, a judge will guide you to a table where there are other judges, and you hand them your switch for a few minutes until they give it back.
 You need a Nintendo Switch Online for the switch profile you are playing on!
 If you do not have one, then you may be disqualified (as the judge cannot hack check your team).